 City of culture

 In Umeå, cultural workers and artists has gathered since the 1970s, and when such people come together – then stuff happens.
-Here you find three big museums, a sculpture park, an opera and a professional symphony orchestra - but also the cultural association Bumblebee, the music festival Umeå Open, several smaller theaters and an international literary festival, among many other events.
+Here you find three big museums, a sculpture park, an opera and a professional symphony orchestra - but also the cultural association Bumblebee, the music festival Umeå Open, several smaller theatres and an international literary festival, among many other events.
 As proof of the city's vibrant cultural scene, Umeå was named European Capital of Culture 2014.

 A growing city